aboots/aboots.github.io/_pages/about.md

 </style>

 <p style="text-align: justify;">
 <b>Hello!</b> My name is Mohammad Mahdi Abootorabi.
+I am a first-year Master’s student in Electrical and Computer Engineering at the <a href="https://ece.ubc.ca/">University of British Columbia</a>, where I am supervised by <a href="https://ece.ubc.ca/purang-abolmaesumi/">Professor Purang Abolmaesumi</a>.
-I recently completed my Bachelor’s degree in Computer Engineering from the <a href="https://en.sharif.edu/"> Sharif University of Technology</a>, which is recognized as one of the premier universities in Iran and the Middle East.
+I completed my Bachelor’s degree in Computer Engineering at the <a href="https://en.sharif.edu/">Sharif University of Technology</a>, one of the premier universities in Iran and the Middle East.
 <br>
-I will start my graduate studies in the coming months.
 <br>

 <br>